 - 12 cups water

-- 2 chicken broth cubes I used organic cubes that are free of MSG.
+- 2 organic chicken broth cubes we use organic cubes or powder that are ALSO free of hydrogenated oils.

 - 4 large eggs